quicwg/base-drafts/draft-ietf-quic-recovery.md

 Congestion avoidance uses an Additive Increase Multiplicative Decrease (AIMD) approach that increases the congestion window by one maximum datagram size per congestion window acknowledged.
-A congestion controller MUST NOT increase the congestion window by more than this amount.
+A sender MUST NOT increase the congestion window by more than this amount.

-The congestion controller described in this document, when not in the recovery period ({{recovery-period}}), MUST take the following steps when first entering congestion avoidance, when a packet is declared lost, or when the ECN-CE count is increased:
+A NewReno sender, when not in the recovery period ({{recovery-period}}), MUST take the following steps when first entering congestion avoidance, when a packet is declared lost, or when the ECN-CE count is increased:

 * halve the congestion window,
 * set the slow start threshold to the size of the reduced congestion window, and